 For most of my life I felt weak and inadequate.
 But this was inaccurate.
 I was stronger than I realized.
 I walked through some hard stuff and had almost no help.
 My stubbornness and curiosity led me to read and learn and persist.
 I see now that I can do hard things; my stubbornness kicks in when I need it.
 Like when I draw a line in the sand.

-I decided to draw a line in the sand.
+i decided to draw a line in the sand

 That first line was when, at 18 years old, I decided to live.

-I was done running.
 I planted my feet and decided I wasn’t running from fear any more.
 I pivoted and turned my body 180 degrees and faced fear head on for the very first time in my life.
 That was the beginning of learning I was far stronger than I knew.

 Life didn’t miraculously become easy after either of these experiences.
 I still had to show up the next day and the next.
 Afraid.
 I didn’t know what I was doing.
 There was no textbook to guide me.
 But I kept showing up.

-It is true that once upon a time, my sensitivity and deep feelings threatened to crush me, but now I use that strength to offer hope and encouragement to others.
+It is true that once upon a time, my sensitivity and deep feelings threatened to crush me, but now I use my strength to offer hope and encouragement to others.
 I am a recovering perfectionist who scans for beauty and sees how this messy world can be made better.

 It isn’t life that changed and made me happy.
 I changed.

 The truth is, I’m still the same girl who wants everyone to get along.
-The same young adult who just wants to be loved.
+The same young adult who just wants to love and be loved.
 I am the same mama who worries when her baby is unhealthy or unhappy and who grieved intensely when her own mama left.